Amarthgul/studentCalculator/Math/Statistic/README.md

 An event is simple if it consists of exactly one outcome and compound if it consists of more than one outcome.

 1. The **Complement** of an event `A`, denoted by `A'`, is the set of all outcomes in `S` that are not contained in `A`.
-2. The **Union** of two events `A` and `B`, denoted by `A ø B` and read “A or B,” is the event consisting of all outcomes that are either in `A` or in `B` or in both events (so that the union includes outcomes for which both `A` and `B` occur as well as outcomes for which exactly one occurs)—that is, all outcomes in at least one of the events.
+2. The **Union** of two events `A` and `B`, denoted by `A U B` and read “A or B,” is the event consisting of all outcomes that are either in `A` or in `B` or in both events (so that the union includes outcomes for which both `A` and `B` occur as well as outcomes for which exactly one occurs)—that is, all outcomes in at least one of the events.
-3. The **Intersection** of two events `A` and `B`, denoted by `A U B` and read “A and B” is the event consisting of all outcomes that are in both A and B.
+3. The **Intersection** of two events `A` and `B`, denoted by `A ∩ B` and read “A and B” is the event consisting of all outcomes that are in both A and B.

 When an _intersection results in no outcome_, we call it **Mutually Exclusive**.
 Note that mutually exclusive events _never happens together_, and mutually exclusive _does not mean dependent_.